Puchaczov/Musoq/README.md

 ## How do I know what columns does the source have?

 You can easily check it by typing a query that asks the source about columns it has.
 It's super easy and looks like `desc #git.commits('path/to/repo')`.
 All plugins supports it out of the box!

+# Whats was the reason for creating it

+On the one hand, I needed something that allows me performing queries on my own bank account file, on the other hand something that simultaneously filters with respect to file names and their content.
+For some reason, I would like it to be a single tool rather than a set of tools.
+That's how the musoq was born in my mind, with extensible plugins system and user defined grouping operators.
+All that Musoq does, you can achieve by "hand writting" all scripts manually however I found it usefull to automate this process and as a result avoid wasting time to create it.
+Fast querying was my goal.
+At a second glance, you might see that Musoq transpiles SQL code into C# code and then compiles it with Roslyn.
+In that case, writing script is redundant and all you have to do is to write a query and it will do the magic with your data source.

+## Features considered to be explored / implemented

+- Query parallelization
+- Case when syntax
+- Order by syntax
+- Nested queries (corellated and uncorellated)

 ## Please, be aware of